-Finally, relax!
-We understand that the subject of sexually transmitted infections is sensitive and possibly embarrassing for some people, and will do everything we can to make sure you feel comfortable and not judged in any way.
+Typical STI testing includes a blood and urine test.
+Staying hydrated prior to your appointment will make it easier for you to urinate and have blood drawn.
+Also, relax!
+We understand that the subject of sexually transmitted infections is sensitive and possibly difficult to talk about and we will do everything we can to make sure you feel comfortable.

-Sexually transmitted diseases (STDs, also known as sexually transmitted infections, or STIs) are also called sexually transmitted infections; this latter one might be a more appropriate term since infections can easily pass from one person to another and frequently don’t have obvious symptoms.
+Sexually transmitted infections can easily pass from one person to another and frequently don’t have obvious symptoms.
 STDs are transmitted through sexual contact, including vaginal, oral and anal sex, and they can affect both men and women.

-Gonorrhea is one of the most common STDs; it can affect the reproductive organs in both men and women, as well as mucous membranes in the mouth, throat, rectum – and even the eyes.
+Similarly to chlamydia, gonorrhea can be found in the reproductive organs in both men and women, as well as the throat and rectum.
 Along with an abnormal discharge, men can experience pain in the testicles, and women may have pain in the lower abdomen.
 Gonorrhea is easily treated with antibiotics, but it can lead to infertility if left untreated.

 Syphilis begins as a painless sore that appears in the days or months after sexual contact with an infected person.
 If untreated, syphilis progresses to a body rash.
 In the later stages, it can affect the internal organs, heart, and brain.
 An infected woman can also transmit syphilis to her baby during pregnancy and birth.
-Early or mid-stage syphilis is treated with antibiotics, but in later stages, it might require other medications.
+The stage of syphilis will dictate the choice and course of antibiotic treatment.

 Human Immunodeficiency Virus

-Human immunodeficiency virus, or HIV, is a virus transmitted by sexual contact or the sharing of drug needles.
+Human immunodeficiency virus, or HIV, is a virus transmitted by either sexual contact or blood-borne contact (blood transfusions or the sharing of drug needles).
 This virus attacks the immune system so the body can’t fight off infections.
 HIV is chronic, but a variety of medications can help manage symptoms.
-The final stage of HIV infection is AIDS – acquired immunodeficiency syndrome, but not everyone with HIV develops AIDS.